johnlloydcallao01/tap2go/docs/architecture/CACHING_BLUEPRINT.md

 Distributed (Redis): Shared in-memory store (20–100 ms) for data used by all servers.
 Database Cache: Short TTLs on database results (100–500 ms) to prevent direct database hits.
 Smart Invalidation: Only clear or update exactly the data that changed—immediately for critical info, batched for high-volume caches, or scheduled for analytics.
-Proactive Warming: Preload commonly requested data based on predictable patterns (time of day, season, ML predictions) so users never face “cold” slowness.
+Proactive Warming: Preload commonly requested data based on predictable patterns (time of day, season, ML predictions) so users never face "cold" slowness.
 Measure & Tune: Continuously track hit rates, response times, evictions, and memory usage.
 Adjust TTLs, memory allocations, and scale resources automatically when thresholds are crossed.
 Security & Privacy: Encrypt all sensitive data at rest and in transit, implement strict role-based access, honor GDPR and PCI rules, scrub PII after 30 days, and give users control to opt out or delete their data.
 Global Scaling & Cost Control: